 “This culinary residency is very special for our team as the design inspiration for The Farmhouse began with a trip to Meadowood, where we met with chef Kostow and architects Howard Backen and Silvia Nobili to develop the Farmhouse concept,” says Chris Kandziora, general manager of Ojai Valley Inn.
 “It is an honor to welcome The Restaurant at Meadowood and provide a place for their team to continue their culinary brilliance as they plan to rebuild.”

 To celebrate renowned San Francisco restaurant Atelier Crenn’s 10th anniversary, co-owner and master chef Dominique Crenn will come to Montage Los Cabos for Casa Crenn, a one-of-a-kind intimate pop-up.

-The epicurean event kicks off January 21 — the date the Five-Star French restaurant opened a decade ago — and unfolds across 12 days with a series of dinners, cocktail parties and other delicious activities.
+The epicurean event kicks off June 15 and unfolds across six days with a series of dinners, cocktail parties and other delicious activities.
 Crenn will be joined by Atelier Crenn chef pâtissier Juan Contreras (who was born in Mexico) and Montage Los Cabos’ executive chef Xavier Salomon, along with only 16 guests in one of the hotel’s luxurious Casa villas.

-Casa Crenn is the latest offering from Montage to help build its reputation as a culinary destination.
-The hotel launched a similar series in 2019 — one event drew a slate of Maîtres Cuisiniers de France and the other featured Southeast Asian American chefs — but this is the first that focuses on a single toque.
+Casa Crenn is the latest offering from Los Cabos hotel to help build its reputation as a culinary destination.
+Montage launched a similar series in 2019 — one event drew a slate of Maîtres Cuisiniers de France and the other featured Southeast Asian American chefs — but this is the first that focuses on a single toque.